 Preliminary analysis of the videotaped infant-mother play interactions indicated that almost all the intervention mother-baby dyads evidenced troubled and maladaptive interactions.
 Common areas of improvement due to the intervention included the mothers’ increasing capacity to think about their baby’s experience (to “keep the baby in mind”) and to engage with their child in a developmentally-sensitive manner.
 There were few differences between groups with respect to maternal rates of drug/alcohol use or child development and social–emotional problems (based on screening assessment using the Ages and Stages Questionnaires).
 At intervention exit, more women in the comparison group had lost custody (either permanently or temporarily) during the study compared to mothers in the intervention group (15% vs. 10%).
 Women in the intervention group had a higher rate of subsequent births compared to comparison group mothers (24% vs. 14%).
 None of the women reported using methamphetamine during the pregnancy, so none of the subsequent births were prenatally exposed to methamphetamine.

-In 2009 this project received supplemental funding to conduct a year-long community-based infant mental health training program with masters’ level professionals interested in working with high-risk mothers and their infants/toddlers.
+This project received supplemental funding to conduct a year-long community-based infant mental health training program with masters’ level professionals interested in working with high-risk mothers and their infants/toddlers.
 The training was conducted in collaboration with the Michigan Association for Infant Mental Health (MI-AIMH) and was designed to help prepare participants for application to MI-AIMH as Level 3 Infant Mental Health Specialists.